Meteor Studios: Bankruptcy and aftermath

 In November 2007, Meteor Studios closed down after wrapping its work on Journey to the Center of the Earth and filed for bankruptcy, leaving 130 employees and freelancers unpaid after postponing their paychecks for three months.
 In its bankruptcy filing at Quebec Superior Court, Meteor management blamed the Writers Guild of America strike for halting contracts for new projects.
-Dave Rand, former lead effects artist at Meteor, organized the Meteor Employees Union, which filed a law suit in August 2008 to recover $1 million in lost wages.
+Dave Rand, former lead effects artist at Meteor, organized the Meteor Employees Union, which filed a lawsuit in August 2008 to recover $1 million in lost wages.
 By then, Journey to the Center of the Earth had grossed $102 million at the box office; actor Brendan Fraser, who had starred in the 3D action film, tried to intervene on behalf of the ex-Meteor employees, and made calls to both Evergreen and Discovery.

 In September 2008, a new company called Lumière VFX, Inc. launched in Montreal, after negotiating with Nordelec to take over the old Meteor Studios facility.
 Lumière hired a core group of ex-Meteor employees, including Aaron Dem, who became Lumière's president of production.

 In September 2009, 130 mainly Canadian artists accepted an offer to recoup 70 per cent of compensation owed to them by Discovery Trademark Holding Co.
 Inc. and Evergreen Digital LLC, after rejecting two previous offers for 45 per cent and 63 per cent of their missing wages.
 Variety magazine noted that Meteor Studios had become "a symbol of the shaky standing of the vfx industry and vfx artists in particular", because they lacked representation by any established union or guild, and the visual effects studios themselves sometimes lacked viable business models.